pascallaliberte/sharpen.page/index.md

 <mark>I help fix your hesitations about your product</mark>.
 {: .intro }

 See your situation listed?
-[Send me an email](mailto:pascal@pascallaliberte.me) to tell me what you're up against, {: .cta }
+[Send me an email](mailto:pascal@pascallaliberte.me) to tell me what you're up against.
+{: .cta }

 ---